Lead Testing Lab Houston, TX — NIOSH 7303 ICP-MS & EPA 3050B

 Heat Gun Application & Hand-Scraping of Lead Paint

 Heat gun application above 1,100°F vaporizes lead from paint — generating lead fume at concentrations that may exceed the action level depending on surface lead content and ventilation.
-Manual scraping and hand-sanding of lead paint generate lead-containing dust particles in the breathing zone.
+Manual scraping and hand-sanding generate lead-containing dust particles in the breathing zone.
+Demolition and renovation projects that trigger lead monitoring under OSHA 1926.62 often require parallel asbestos testing under EPA NESHAP — AGT Labs can process both under a single chain of custody.

 ICP-MS Multi-Element Analysis